 Let’s take some time to understand how our hormones are fluctuating and working as we breastfeed to the point we stop breastfeeding.
 When you begin to wean your baby from breastfeeding, prolactin AND oxytocin levels drop.
 Prolactin is the hormone responsible for initiating and maintaining breastmilk production.
 While Oxytocin (the “love” hormone) is the hormone responsible for milk ejection (commonly known as a “let down”).

-When these two key hormones drop, it’s not uncommon to experience things like depression or sadness during this process.
+When these two key hormones drop, it’s not uncommon to experience depression or sadness during this process.
 The GOOD part is that these symptoms usually only last a couple of weeks at the most.
-However, in other circumstances, they could progress into a more serious form of depression requiring you to seek help.
+However, they could progress into a more serious form of depression in other circumstances, requiring you to seek help.

 How to cope with post-weaning depression?